 AWS DevOps enhance organizational efficiency and also reduces costs.
 So adopting the AWS DevOps model entails a huge range of benefits.
 This can start with a simple overhaul in the work culture and, more importantly, the professional mindset.
 AWS DevOps integrates the expertise of two separate teams; i.e., development and operations, and help them provide quality services to the customers better.

 With this, we finish our AWS DevOps Interview Questions and Answers Guide.
 We hope our guide is helpful.
-We will be updating the guide regularly to keep you updated.
+We will be updating the guide regularly to keep you updated on the latest AWS DevOps interview questions and answers for experienced and freshers.

 If you are interested to become a DevOps engineer, check out IIIT-B & upGrad’s Executive PG Program in Full Stack Software Development Program.